Quantitative Easing: Stimulating Economic Growth through Quantitative Strategy

 • Increased Inflation: By increasing the money supply, Quantitative Easing can also lead to inflation.
 While a moderate level of inflation is healthy for the economy, too much inflation can erode purchasing power and lead to economic instability.

 Let's look at a real-life example of Quantitative Easing in action.
 During the 2008 financial crisis, the Federal Reserve in the United States implemented several rounds of Quantitative Easing to stimulate the economy.
-They purchased trillions of dollars worth of government bonds and mortgage-backed securities, leading to lower interest rates and increased liquidity in the financial system.
+They purchased trillions of dollars worth of government bonds and mortgage-backed securities, leading to lower interest rates and increased in the financial system.
 This helped prevent a deeper recession and supported economic recovery.

 Now, you might be wondering how Quantitative Easing affects you as an individual.
 Well, here are a few ways: